 Prior to his arrival at Columbia University in July 2002, Sachs spent over twenty years as a professor at Harvard University, most recently as Director of the Center for International Development and the Galen L. Stone Professor of International Trade.

-Sachs was born in Detroit, Michigan, in 1954.
 He received his B.A., summa cum laude, from Harvard College in 1976, and his M.A. and Ph.D. from Harvard University in 1978 and 1980, respectively.
 He joined the Harvard faculty as an Assistant Professor in 1980 and was promoted to Associate Professor in 1982 and Full Professor in the fall of 1983, at the age of 28.